chongcy222/PythonHybridGA/README.md

 For instance, a problem's final answer could be x coordinate at (0,0) as we are doing a minimization problem.
 However the Genetic Algorithm can only reach -1 instead of 0, which is very close.
 With hybrid, we aim to achieve 0.

-The genetic algorithm is implemented using "PyGAD" While hybrid (local search algorithms) were implemented using "SciPy"
+The genetic algorithm is implemented using "PyGAD".
+While hybrid (local search algorithms) were implemented using "SciPy".